Does the abortion pill have a weight limit?

 Over-the-counter levonorgestrel pills (like Plan B, Take Action, My Way, Option 2, Preventeza, AfterPill, My Choice, Aftera, EContra, and others) may not work if you weigh more than 165 pounds.

 There’s a different kind of morning-after pill called ella that’s more effective than Plan B-type pills, especially if you weigh more than 165 pounds.
-But if you weigh 195 pounds or more, ella may work less well.
+But if you weigh 195 pounds or more, ella doesn't work as well.
 And you need a prescription from a nurse or doctor to get ella.

 If you have questions about the abortion pill or emergency contraception, you can chat with one of our live health educators — it’s totally free and totally confidential.